LArchCS/AnyoneThere-/README.md

 # AnyoneThereGithub
-A location based service (LBS) android application.
+A location based service (LBS) Android application.
 Allows Brandeis students to post and take requests on campus.